Are we done with object recognition? The iCub robot's perspective: Introduction

 \subsection{Datasets for Visual Recognition in Robotics}

-In the literature, several datasets for visual recognition in robotics have been proposed: COIL~\cite{Nene96}, ALOI~\cite{Geusebroek2005}, Washington RGB-D~\cite{Lai2011}, KIT~\cite{kasper2012}, SHORT-100~\cite{rubio2014}, BigBIRD~\cite{singh2014}, Rutgers Amazon Picking Challenge RGB-D Dataset~\cite{rennie2016}.
-One of the main characteristic of these datasets is to capture images of an object while it undergoes specific viewpoint transformations.
-However, these datasets are usually acquired in strictly controlled ``turntable'' settings, aiming to provide accurate $3$D annotations (e.g., information about the object's pose in each image) as a ground truth for grasping or manipulation, rather than substantial variations in the objects' appearance.
-As a consequence, they mainly contain changes in the $3$D point of view, under-representing other visual transformations, such as scaling, background changes and so forth, which are fundamental to benchmark visual recognition tasks.
-For instance,~\cite{Bakry2015} use the Washington RGB-D and the Pascal 3D+ ~\cite{pascal3d} datasets in order to evaluate the invariance of deep learning methods, and their analysis consequently focuses mainly to $3$D viewpoint changes.
-Moreover, since the object is typically positioned on a turntable that is subsequently rotated, these dataset do not show more natural object transformations that often occur in practice.
+In the literature, several datasets have been used to benchmark visual object recognition in robotics: COIL~\cite{nene96}, ALOI~\cite{geusebroek2005}, Washington RGB-D~\cite{lai2011}, KIT~\cite{kasper2012}, SHORT-100~\cite{rubio2014}, BigBIRD~\cite{singh2014}, Rutgers Amazon Picking Challenge RGB-D Dataset~\cite{rennie2016} are only some examples.
+One of the main characteristic of these datasets is to capture images of an object while it undergoes viewpoint transformations.
+However, these datasets are usually acquired in strictly controlled settings (i.e. using a turntable), because they are aimed to provide also pose annotations.
+As a consequence, image sequences differ from the actual data that can be gathered by a robot in its operation: they do not show substantial variations of objects' appearance and often background or light changes are missing or under-represented.
 See~\cite{leitner2015} for a review of the major limitations of current datasets.

-The NORB dataset~\cite{lecun2004} was also acquired in a similar turntable setting, but it is one of the first to be released specifically in support of the investigation of invariance properties of recognition methods, and in fact the images in the dataset have been artificially perturbed in order to increase variability.
-Recently,~\cite{Borji2016}, motivated by similar considerations, presented the iLab-$20$M dataset: specifically, the authors aim to create a large-scale visual recognition benchmark which, beyond representing a high number of object instances, provides also a sufficient number of images per object, in order to study invariance properties of deep learning methods.
-Also iLab-$20$M is acquired in a turntable setting, in order to collect annotations for each image in terms of the object's pose.
+The NORB dataset~\cite{lecun2004}, albeit acquired in a similar turntable setting, is one of the first benchmarks released in support of the investigation of invariance properties of recognition methods.
+A similar study focusing on deep learning methods is described in~\cite{borji2016} using the iLab-$20$M dataset.
+This aims to be a comprehensive benchmark for visual object recognition that, while representing a high number of object instances, provides also varied images of each object.
+While presenting a remarkably higher variability, however, also iLab-$20$M is acquired in a turntable setting (to collect pose annotations), hence suffering from similar limitations.